Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Flexibility of Input in NGAS - The square-well approximation

 \subsection{Method for higher order corrections}

-In the context of NGAS, the Improved Perturbation Theory (IPT) is the development of the standard Rayleigh-Schr\"{o}dinger perturbation series (RSPS) with the choice of the $unperturbed Hamiltonian$ as the input-Hamiltonian, $H_0$ with the free-parameters in the latter being determined through PEQA and CO (see,eqs.(16-17)).
-The $perturbation, H^{'}$ is then defined by eq.(21).
-The following properties of the IPT follow from the above choice of the Hamiltonian-splitting which are notable as being distinct from those of the conventional perturbation theory:\\(i) Using eq.(20) and eq.(59) it is seen that the perturbation-correction remains \emph{always} sub-dominant (by construction), compared to the unperturbed part in the following \emph{average-sense}:
+In the context of NGAS, the 'improved perturbation theory (IPT)' represents an advancement of the standard Rayleigh-Schrödinger perturbation series (RSPS), wherein the $unperturbed~Hamiltonian$ is selected as the input-Hamiltonian, $H_0$, with its free parameters determined through PEQA and CO (refer to eqs.
+(16-17)).
+The $perturbation, H^{'}$ is subsequently defined by eqn.
+(21).
+The following properties of the IPT emerge from this configuration, distinguishing it from conventional perturbation theory in several respects:(i) By employing equations (20) and (59), it becomes apparent that the perturbation correction remains consistently subdominant (by design) to the unperturbed component in the following average sense:

-This property may be contrasted with the corresponding situation in the $conventional$ RSPS, e.g. for the case of the AHO where the `perturbation' ultimately prevails over the 'unperturbed' component of the Hamiltonian, no matter however small the quartic-coupling is.\\ (ii) Secondly, the 1st-order perturbation-correction identically vanishes due to eq.(20),\\(iii) The IPT is \emph{not} restricted to small values of the coupling strength $g$ since Eq.(80) holds for \emph{arbitrary} values of the latter.\\(iv) There is \emph{no} small-parameter naturally associated with the perturbation-however, the latter is small in the average sense as defined by Eq.(80).
-Therefore, to keep track of order-by-order corrections in IPT, one can adopt the standard trick of introducing an arbitrary, real but finite parameter, $\eta$ through the substitution: $H^{'}\rightarrow~{\eta}H^{'}$ and set this parameter to unity after the computation.\\(v)Property (iv) further implies the $``universality''$ of application of IPT to \emph{arbitrary} interaction since the perturbation, $H^{'}$ does \emph{not} involve any parameter of the original Hamiltonian as the expansion-parameter for the RSPS.
+This characteristic is in contrast to the analogous situation in the conventional Rayleigh-Schrödinger Perturbation Theory (RSPT).
+For example, consider the case of the Anharmonic Oscillator (AHO), where the 'perturbation' eventually dominates the 'unperturbed' component of the Hamiltonian, irrespective of the magnitude of the quartic coupling. (ii) Secondly, the first-order perturbation correction identically vanishes due to equation (20). (iii) TheiImproved perturbation theory (IPT) is not restricted to small values of the coupling strength \(g\), as equation (80) is valid for arbitrary values of the latter. (iv) There is no small parameter inherently associated with the perturbation; however, it remains small in the average sense as defined by equation (80).
+Therefore, to track order-by-order corrections in IPT, one can utilize the standard technique of introducing an arbitrary, real but finite parameter, \(\eta\), through the substitution: \(H^{'}\rightarrow~{\eta}H^{'}\), setting this parameter to unity post-computation. (v) Property (iv) further implies the "universality" of IPT's application to arbitrary interactions, as the perturbation, \(H^{'}\), does not involve any parameter of the original Hamiltonian in contrast to the expansion parameter for the RSPT.

-Because of the property (ii) the first non-trivial correction for the $n^{th}$ energy level starts at the 2nd-order and given by the standard expression:
+Due to property (ii), the initial non-trivial correction for the \(n^{th}\) energy level begins at the second order and is represented by the standard expression: